Section 4: Renovations, Alterations, Extensions & New Buildings

 Managing the process

 Most projects require a significant time commitment from the congregation.
-It is best if the congregation appoints a dedicated team (a ‘works committee’) to oversee the process from the start and to be responsible for its successful completion.
-For significant projects over $100,000, MCPC expects systems will be established to manage and control the project with regular reporting in a way that leaves no room for surprises as work advances.
+It is best if the congregation appoints a dedicated team (a ‘works committee’) to oversee the process from the start and ensure its successful completion.
+For significant projects over $100,000, MCPC expects systems to be established to manage and control the project, with regular reporting that leaves no room for surprises as work advances.

 This is to ensure that, should a contractual dispute later arise, the parish’s interests are not jeopardised for want of legal standing.
-A parish is not a legal entity and does not have sufficient standing in law to enforce a contract in its name, should it become a matter of legal dispute.
+A parish is not a legal entity and does not have sufficient legal standing to enforce a contract in its name should it become the subject of a legal dispute.
 BOA is a legal entity and can take action to enforce a contract.

 The contract documents shall be reviewed by the BOA lawyer to ensure they are in order for signing and that both the parish and BOA are adequately protected.